rcschen/stable-baselines/docs/guide/callbacks.rst

 - evaluating the model periodically and saving the best one (`EvalCallback`)
 - chaining callbacks (`CallbackList`)
 - triggering callback on events (`EventCallback`, `EveryNTimesteps`)
+- stopping the training early based on a reward threshold (`StopTrainingOnRewardThreshold`)

 CheckpointCallback